Siri Perakumba Pirivena: History

 The historic Siri Parakumba Pirivena is said to have been constructed at the Gabada Wattha of King Parakramabahu VI.
 The Pirivena was begun in 1875 as a monastic educational institute by Hingulawala Jinrathana Anu Nayaka Thero of the Kotte Chapter.

 Archaeological ruins

 The traces of old moat and rampart wall of ancient fortress of Kingdom of Kotte are visible presently in the boundaries of the Siri Perakumba Pirivena.
 According to the resources, the fortress at Kotte was built by the minister Nissanka Alagakkonara for protection from foreign invasions.
-Current remaining parts of the fort walls in the temple premisses are about 8 feet high and with a thickness of about 6–8 feet.
+Current remaining parts of the fort walls in the temple premises are about 8 feet high and with a thickness of about 6–8 feet.

 A well dating back to the Kotte period has also been preserved at the Pirivena and known as Ura Keta Linda type well.
 The inner wall of the well is covered with clay rings and has a decorative ring at the top.
 Parts similar to this type of well had also been found during an extension work of a building at the Kotte Telecommunications Center premises and they are now displayed at the Kotte Archeological Museum.